zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

 In tutorial_1 we learned the basic form of sinatra apps: require the sinatra library and define routes directly in the same file.
 This is referred to as the "classic" style (see classic.rb).
 The other style is called "modular" style (see modular.rb).

 Let's see an example of a modular app.
 In modular.rb, first Sinatra::Base is imported by `require 'sinatra/base'`.
 We define our app inside the Modular class, which is a subclass of Sinatra::Base.
 When subclassing `Sinatra::Base.inherited` is triggered and it calls the `subclass.reset!`.
 Note `subclass.reset!` is calling the inherited `Sinatra::Base.reset!`.
 Even the subclass has its own reset! method it won't be called because the content of the subclass is empty at this point.
 The `inherited` method then calls `super` which triggers the `inherited` method on the super class if there is one.
-In the case of our Modular class, it inherits from Sinatra::Base, which doesn't inherit from other classes, so the the super in the `inherited` method does not do anything.
+In the case of our Modular class, it inherits from Sinatra::Base, which doesn't inherit from other classes, so the super in the `inherited` method does not do anything.
 If another app Modular2 inherits from class AnotherClass that in turn inherits from Sinatra::Base, then the `inherits` method on Sinatra::Base would first reset AnotherClass; after AnotherClass is defined, Modular2 is reset by calling AnotherClass.reset!.

 ```ruby
   def inherited(subclass)